scenerystack/community/README.md

 - When posting a question or problem, provide context.
 What problem are you trying to solve?
 What are the exact steps to recreate the problem for others to reproduce?
 - Help and respond to others that post to the [Discussions forum](https://github.com/orgs/scenerystack/discussions/).
 Have you encountered a similar problem or tried to implement a similar feature?
 Share your experiences!
 - Share with us what you are using PhET code for!
 Share in the [Show and Tell category](https://github.com/orgs/scenerystack/discussions/categories/show-and-tell) of the Discussion forum.
 - Join our chat!
 We have synchronized Slack and Matrix channels for the community to discuss and collaborate.
-Choose whichever platform you prefer!
+Choose whichever platform you prefer:
   - [Join our Slack](https://join.slack.com/t/scenerystack/shared_invite/zt-22d2r9ruc-GnxYi37iPluFwVkt~LdzGA)
   - [Join our Matrix server](https://matrix.to/#/#scenerystack:matrix.org) (Element client recommended)